taxjar/taxjar-api-docs/source/guides.md

 - We recommend storing all merchant business location addresses in your system to pass in when calculating sales tax.

-### Avoiding Unnecessary API Calls

-Want a simple way to reduce the number of SmartCalcs calls you need to make?
-Compare the delivery address of an order to the list of `nexus_addresses` that a merchant has on file with you. **If the delivery address falls in a different state than those in which a merchant has nexus, no sales tax need be collected.** *Note, this only works for US-based sales.
-Overseas sales, especially in the European Union, have different rules.*

 In addition to helping you calculate sales tax for your merchants, we also make it very easy to help them file and remit their sales tax to the states.
 [TaxJar’s transaction endpoints](https://developers.taxjar.com/api/#transactions) allow you to send completed order information to a merchant’s TaxJar account.
 Simply include the merchant’s TaxJar API token when posting, and those orders will show up in the merchant’s account with a return-ready report breaking out tax owed by jurisdiction.
 API calls to the Transactions endpoint do not get counted toward your monthly threshold.
 Merchants who choose to use TaxJar will simply pay us based on the number of transactions we’re processing for them on a monthly basis.

 We also offer an affiliate program, which provides a revenue sharing opportunity back to you for each merchant who signs up for TaxJar’s reporting and filing through you.
 [Find out more here.](https://www.taxjar.com/affiliates/)